remimorvan/knowledge-clustering/README.md

   Proposes to add (or add, if the force option is enabled) quotes around them.

 Options:
   -t, --tex FILE        Your TeX file.  [required]
-  -k, --knowledge FILE  File containing the knowledges that are already defined.
+  -k, --knowledge FILE  File containing the knowledges that are already
-                     [required]
+                        defined.  [required]
+  -c, --column          When finding a match for a knowledge, precise between
+                        which columns (tabs count as 4 columns).
   -F, --force           Don't ask the user and always add quotes if a match is
                         found.
   --help                Show this message and exit.
 ```

 ## Devel using virtualenv